Rush Limboy here having more fun than a human being should be allowed to have, dubbed a national treasure.

 Hey, I'm a little confused about something.

-I'm hoping you can uh straighten me out.
+I'm hoping you can straighten me out.

 Yeah, hybrid.

-I told you I was confused.
+Well, I told you I was confused.

-I didn't want the audience to think there's a new car out there they hadn't heard about.
+Yeah, well, no, I didn't want the audience to think there's a new car out there they hadn't heard about.

 I'm being facetious.

-But at any rate, if I traded my Jeep Cherokee in, my fifteen mile per gallon Jeep Cherokee in, and then the dealer resold my fifteen mile per gallon Jeep Cherokee.
+But at any rate, if I traded my Jeep Cherokee in, my 15-mile-per-gallon Jeep Cherokee in, and then the dealer resold my 15-mile-per-gallon Jeep Cherokee, what good have I done for the environment?

 You've done diddly squat, zilch zero nada.

-No, no, no, no, no, well, Ariana Huffing and Puffington.
+No, no, Ariana Huffing and Puffington.

-Yes, Huffing and Puffington, and Barack Obama, rather than trade their vehicles in, they should take them out to the wrecking yard and have them crushed so that they can't harm our environment anymore.
+And Barack Obama, rather than trade their vehicles in, they should take them out to the wrecking yard and have them crushed so that they can't harm our environment anymore.

-Well, the problem if they did that, they wouldn't have anything to drive.
+Well, the problem, if they did that, they wouldn't have anything to drive.

-Well, that's just for show.
+Yeah, that's just for show.

-You think you're gonna see Barack Obama show up someplace without a train of SUVs and suburbs, he needs security and so forth.
+You think you're going to see Barack Obama show up someplace without a train of SUVs and suburbans?

 Rush, that's why you're the man.